dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 If the previous step didn't take you over to Github, go to: http://github.com and log in to your account if you're not already logged in.

 1. Create a new repository.
 (Use the domain name you just registered with namecheap, e.g. my new repo is called "dalikate".)
+![Create New Repo] (imgs/dalikate-git1-newrepo.png)

-2. You can either click the "Setup in Desktop" button, or hop over to Gitapp to create a clone of your new repository like we did in Part 2.
+2. You can either click the "Setup in Desktop" button, or hop over to Gitapp to create a clone of your new repository like we did earlier in Part 2.
+![Set Up Repo In Desktop] (imgs/dalikate-git2-newrepo-created.png)

-Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.
+To add manually in Gitapp: Click the + Add a Repository dropdown, select clone, and choose the name of your new repo.

 3. Locate the repo locally on your machine (right-click, Open in Finder)